Question 12·Hard·Rhetorical Synthesis

 Step-by-step Explanation

-- Blackburn: She hypothesized that progressive telomere shortening could limit a cell’s ability to divide and affect aging.
+- Blackburn: hypothesized that progressive telomere shortening could limit a cell’s ability to divide (with implications for aging).

-- Greider: As a graduate student in Blackburn’s lab, she isolated telomerase in Tetrahymena and her experiments gave direct evidence that telomerase actively lengthens telomeres.
+- Greider: isolated telomerase in Tetrahymena and provided direct evidence that telomerase actively lengthens/rebuilds telomeres.